Ethical Considerations in Teletherapy

 Building Confidence in Ethical Decision-Making

 Making ethical decisions is at the core of what therapists and counselors do on a daily basis.
+Prioritizing patient welfare is essential in all ethical decisions, as it helps maintain trust and ensures competent, transparent, and confidential care, especially in telehealth and telemedicine settings.
 However, ethical decision-making may not always come naturally and may instead require lots of practice, especially in virtual settings.
 This is where the right education can make all the difference in helping professionals in this field build their own confidence.

 The Future of Ethics in Teletherapy

-As telehealth technology continues to evolve, it is likely that additional ethical considerations and challenges will arise.
-While nobody knows exactly what the future will hold regarding ethical codes , there are some things worth keeping in mind as the profession moves forward.
+As telehealth technology continues to evolve, so do telehealth service and telemedicine services, bringing new ethical considerations and challenges.
+While nobody knows exactly what the future will hold regarding ethical codes, it is important to plan for future episodes of care, ensure continuity, and provide follow up care in teletherapy as the profession moves forward.

 Adapting Ethical Guidelines for Emerging Technologies

 As technologies emerge and make telehealth more accessible for many, mental health professionals may find that they need to revisit and revise their own ethical guidelines to match constantly.
-This includes ethical principles set forth in the American Psychological Association's code of conduct.
+Unlike traditional care, teletherapy does not require the clinician and patient to be in the same physical location, and the physical location of each party can influence safety, ethical considerations, and the dynamics of the professional–patient relationship.
+This includes ethical principles set forth in the American Psychological Association’s code of conduct.

 Expanding Access While Maintaining Ethical Integrity

 Speaking of accessibility, this is another common issue in the emerging world of teletherapy.
-Some have made the argument that access to teletherapy is limited to those who can afford to pay for it, as not all insurance plans currently cover it, which may hinder efforts to promote access .
-At the same time, efforts to expand access could come at the cost of ethical integrity if the situation isn't handled carefully
+Some have made the argument that access to teletherapy is limited to those who can afford to pay for it, as not all insurance plans currently cover it, which may hinder efforts to promote access.
+There is also an ethical imperative to ensure equal access to teletherapy for all patient groups, so that disparities are addressed and fairness in healthcare delivery is promoted.
+At the same time, efforts to expand access could come at the cost of ethical integrity if the situation isn’t handled carefully.

 The Ongoing Evolution of Ethical Standards